Episode 6 - Across the Mississippi

 Now, taking back these weapons has taken all day.
 And, within the course of that day Joseph Smith has snuck back home three times to say goodbye to Emma and his kids.
 Three times.
 That means four times during the day Joseph has said goodbye to his family for what he probably felt was the last time.
 While he was there those last three times he begged Emma to go with him to Carthage.
 But, she was pregnant, and had children to look after, and insisted she could not go.

 Emma then asks her husband for a blessing.
-A blessing, in the Mormon church, is when someone with the Priesthood lays their hands on another persons heads and, as directed by the Holy Spirit, gives that person a revelation of comfort, or guidance, or maybe gives them a promise of some sort.
+A blessing, in the restored Church of Jesus Christ, is when someone with the Priesthood lays their hands on another persons heads and, as directed by the Holy Spirit, gives that person a revelation of comfort, or guidance, or maybe gives them a promise of some sort.
 Joseph, however, tells Emma that he doesn’t have time.
 He tells her to write out a blessing on a piece of paper and that when he gets back he will sign it.

 Almost 12 hours after Joseph originally started off for Carthage earlier in the morning, he heads off to Carthage again with the rest of his party.